gadget/paperboy/index.md

 ### JavaScript client
 A JS client library for your frontend application to be able to subscribe Paperboy channels.

-### Redis backend
-Messaging backend of Paperboy.
-Using the following Redis channels:
+### Messaging backend
+Paperboy supports a few messaging backends, pick the one you already have in your stack:
+* Redis
+* RabbitMQ
+* Google Pub/Sub

+The following topics are used internally by Paperboy on every backend:
 * paperboy-subscription-request
 * paperboy-subscription-authorized
 * paperboy-subscription-close